Massage and the Circulatory System

 Manual Lymph Drainage, while not strictly massage, is a modality designed to more directly influence this body system.
 This form of body work utilizes specific hand positions and movements to encourage the interstitial fluid to flow more quickly towards the terminus.

 The circulatory system is vital to every other system in the body.
-Massage can manipulate this system to create creased benefit to the client on the table.
+Massage can manipulate this system to promote maximum benefit to the client on the table.
+One of the aspects of the circulatory system that can be influenced by massage is blood pressure.